MissionMarsFourthHorizon/operation-max/exercise3-LuisDialog.md

-# Exercise 3: Making the Bot Smarter with Language Understanding
+# Exercise 3: Making the Bot Smarter with Natural Language Processing (NLP)

 In this exercise you will learn how to add natural language understanding abilities to the bot to enhance the user experience when creating a help desk ticket.
 Throughout this lab you will use LUIS (Language Understanding Intelligent Service), which is part of the Azure Cognitive Services offering.